 Research shows we must consider both dimensions: the time activities require AND their impact on our energy.
 Some high-value work energizes you despite being challenging, while seemingly quick tasks can create an invisible energy deficit that diminishes everything that follows.

 This exercise helps you map your activities based on their value and energy impact.
-You'll discover your personal energy patterns and create an optimal allocation strategy that maximizes both productivity and sustainability.
+You will discover your personal energy patterns and create an optimal allocation strategy that maximizes both productivity and sustainability.

 From Depletion to Direction: